The Class Plan Logo - Matwork and Reformer Pilates Planner App

 If you are looking for an efficient way to plan a Pilates class, The Class Plan is the place to go!
 Design and customise your Pilates sequences, choosing from a huge range of over 1000 exercises easily accessible in our intuitively categorized library.
 Therefore, with us, you can master your Pilates planning and get teaching!

-Sign up via the form below to be among the first to experience this new method of Pilates class planning designed by instructors for instructors.
+Sign up via this form to be among the first to experience this new method of Pilates class planning designed by instructors for instructors.

 Leave a Reply